jhogan/core/STYLE.md

     ):
         ...

-Note that a single space surounds the assignment operator for the default assignments when using the broken format.
+Note that a single space surrounds the assignment operator for the default assignments when using the broken format.
 It just looks nicer.

 ### Justification